xbaotg/DocILE/predictions/README.md

-Contain the result of the inference
+Contains the result of the inference